-Although paying attention to my words was difficult, last week’s challenge proved to be even harder because it required me to indefinitely cross items off my to-do list.
-This was challenging because last week I worked more than twelve hours every single day…. so crossing off an item from my work to-do list wasn’t really an option.
+Although paying attention to my words was difficult, last week’s challenge proved to be even harder.
+Week 2’s challenge required me to indefinitely cross items off my to-do list.
+Last week I worked more than twelve hours every single day.
+Crossing off an item from my work to-do list wasn’t really an option.

 Ultimately, I decided to give up working out and meal prepping.
-While these are two aspects of my life that are important to me, ultimately, I found it better for myself to just focus on getting as much sleep as possible in my downtime.
+These are two aspects of my life that are important to me.
+However, I found it better for myself to just focus on getting as much sleep as possible.
 (Although my sleep was still pitiful.)
-To some degree, it was freeing to not have to worry about grocery shopping or meal prepping for each day’s lunch.
-However, these are not items that I am willing to give up on indefinitely.
+To some degree, it was freeing not worrying about grocery shopping or meal prepping.
+Nevertheless, these are not items that I am willing to give up indefinitely.

-As a whole, I’m still struggling to realize what last week’s challenge actually taught me because I don’t ever want to just give up on things that I would like to make a priority.
-Please let me know your thoughts – I’m super curious to know your opinions on this.
+As a whole, I’m still struggling to realize what last week’s challenge actually taught me.
+In general, I don’t want to just give up on things that I would like to make a priority.
+Please let me know your thoughts.
+I’m super curious to know your opinions on this.
+Do you agree?

 Never too busy to boycott a beautiful Boston sunset

 This week’s challenge is to slow down and enjoy.
 In other words, Courtney (Be More With Less) is recommending that we find something to linger over – whether that be meeting a friend for lunch or taking time to pursue a passion project.
-Out of all the challenges proposed so far, being tasked with lingering is the most exciting because it speaks directly to doing the things that make us happy.
+Out of all the challenges proposed so far, being tasked with lingering is the most exciting.
+Week 3’s challenge speaks directly to doing the things that make us happy.

-My initial thoughts when reading this week’s challenge: I want to paint, to journal, to blog more, to cook a zesty meal, to sleep more.
+My initial thoughts when reading this week’s challenge: I want to paint, to journal, to blog, to cook a zesty meal, to sleepmore.
 Then, I thought, how am I going to do this??
-Unfortunately, a very bad case of the Mondays came over me yesterday, so this challenge turned out to be a little bit of a bust.
+Unfortunately, a very bad case of the Mondays came over me yesterday.
+Therefore, this challenge turned out to be a little bit of a bust.
 Thankfully, I have six more days to try to live up to the challenge.

 I am going to try to sneak in more “me time” by being more productive at work.
-The hope is that if I am more productive and quicker with work during the day, then I can reclaim some of my evening time.
-Prior to yesterday’s horrid events, I was on track to do so, but I got derailed midway through the day and then my evening was derailed further due to an unexpected stressful situation.
+The hope is that if I am more productive and quicker with work during the day, then I can reclaim some of my evening.
+Prior to yesterday’s horrid events, I was on track to do so.
+However, I got derailed midway through the day.
+Then, my evening was derailed further due to an unexpected stressful situation.